DucManhPhan/DucManhPhan.github.io/_posts/2020-01-28-Strategy-Pattern.md

 - Use with sorting.
 - Layout Managers in UI toolkits
 - Appenders, Layouts, and Filters in [Log4Net](http://logging.apache.org/log4net/release/manual/introduction.html) and [Log4j](http://logging.apache.org/log4j/1.2/manual.html).
+- In Java 8, we can easily apply strategy pattern with lambdas.

+    Each strategy implements a functional interface.
+Container methods take lambdas as arguments.

 <br>